Home / Mica Regulation

 This nomenclature includes part of what was previously called ‘stablecoins’, notably algorithmic stablecoins such as MakerDAO’s DAI.

-Issuing an asset-referenced token requires authorization from the competent authority of the European member state where the company is registered and regulated.
-The authorization is provided upon an application process that is mostly similar for all crypto asset issuers (ART, EMT, or else) and for crypto asset service providers (CASP) in Europe.
+Under MiCA, art issuers and other token issuers must seek authorisation from the national competent authority of the European member state where the company is registered and regulated before offering tokens.
+The authorisation process is mostly similar for all crypto asset issuers (ART, EMT, or else) and for crypto asset service providers (CASP) in Europe.

-To legally issue an asset-referenced token, a crypto asset issuer must fulfill the own funds and reserve assets conditions, in order to ensure that the token is safe for users to use.
-Article 35 for example details the minimum own funds (company capital) required being 350,000 EUR or more, depending on the highest of three possible calculations.
+To legally issue an asset-referenced token, a crypto asset issuer must fulfil the own funds and reserve assets conditions, in order to ensure that the token is safe for users to use.
+Article 35, for example, details the minimum own funds (company capital) required being 350,000 EUR or more, depending on the highest of three possible calculations.
 This number may increase to up to 20% by competent authorities, depending on the risk profile of the issuer.
-In summary, 350,000 EUR is the lowest, not-guaranteed, sum to be deposited.
+In summary, 350,000 EUR is the lowest, not-guaranteed sum to be deposited.

 Regarding reserve assets, Article 36 details the proper custody and management of the assets backing an ART.
-Most importantly, they should be detained in segregated accounts from the company’s, and in an amount to be agreed with the regulator.
+Most importantly, they should be detained in segregated accounts from the company’s, and in an amount determined by the value of claims (1:1 backing).
 Note that reserve assets can be invested under certain conditions detailed in Article 38.

 After successfully issuing an ART, the issuer may be obligated to report every quarter to its domestic regulatory authority regarding the number of holders, their value, and the data pertaining to transactions.
-This obligation is true for every ART whose market capitalization exceeds 100 M EUR, but the MiCA regulation in Article 22.2 states that the competent authority can rightfully enforce such reporting requirements on any ART issuer.
+This obligation is true for every ART whose market capitalisation exceeds 100 M EUR, but the MiCA regulation in Article 22.2 states that the competent authority can rightfully enforce such reporting requirements on any ART issuer.
+Significant ARTs – ARTs of substantial size or risk – are subject to additional regulatory oversight by the European Banking Authority under MiCA.

 E-Money Tokens (EMT)